ceci-bortolozzi/ceci-bortolozzi.github.io/_posts/2021-10-15-blockchain-nasa.md

 Some people have suggested using blockchain for land registry.
 That would solve a lot of problems in corrupt administrations, right?
 Technically yes, a lot of buildings just sprout in places with no land registry but blockchain can’t do anything about it.

-A blockchain is a database – it’s not a self-regulating system that checks all data for correctness.
+But a blockchain is a database – it’s not a self-regulating system that checks all data for correctness.
 So, if you input garbage, that’s what you are going to get later.

 So, yes, this is why you still need supervisors, administrators and lawyers.
 I’m sorry that utopic world where you don’t need them still doesn’t exist.